Here is last month’s quiz again along with the answer:

 Yes, it’s the latest release by The Rolling Stones!

-Are these people releasing a new record every five feet?
+Are these people releasing a new record every five seconds?

 Mom, it’s another masterpiece of overall brilliance!
 I’m not sure which is better, this or “Doom and Gloom”….